Oswald Peraza Preview, Player Props: Yankees vs. Royals

-Oswald Peraza -- 0-for-3 in his last game -- will be in action for the New York Yankees against the Kansas City Royals, with Jordan Lyles on the hill, on September 29 at 8:10 PM ET.
+Oswald Peraza -- hitting .147 with two doubles, a home run, four walks and two RBI in his past 10 games -- will be in action for the New York Yankees against the Kansas City Royals, with Steven Cruz on the mound, on September 30 at 7:10 PM ET.

+In his last game he had a one-hit performance (1-for-4) against the Royals.

 Sportsbook Promo Codes